2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 ## Practice

-All of the below steps should be executed when one is in the [reality of the Body of Christ](../body_of_christ#reality-today), otherwise it is a mere facsimile.
-We need be involvement with the Lord in a full, mutual, divine and human way to fully carry out the God-ordained way.
-These steps should likewise be enjoyable, and occur organically, as being joined to Christ is a prerequisite to carrying out any of the below.
-Since this requires such a living, it is therefore something that is lived out in one's daily lives.
+Practicing the God-ordained way is not a purely outward matter, the below steps should be executed with a view of God's economy, otherwise it is a mere facsimile.
+One needs be involved with the Lord in a full, mutual, divine and human way to fully carry out the God-ordained way.
+Therefore, practically speaking, the most important work in the God-ordained way is prayer.

+Generally speaking however, for each step one must first see the vision, so their work is backed by a divine commission.
+Then, they must pray, followed by labor.
+This is a patient, persistent and faithful work to preach the gospel and to bear lasting fruit.
+Much like a farmer, one must appreciate the fruits of their labor and care for their fields to yield a consistent harvest.
+Lastly, one must study their results, and study the truth.

 ### Steps